 Section Change Previous text New text Introduction Clarification on applying to the fund. - At the time of application to the Environmental Co-operation Action Fund, the project must be eligible to apply for ongoing public funding for the delivery of the project.
 The application is not dependent on the application for funding being successful.
-Who can apply Information on how to constitute a group. - How to constitute a group A constitution is basically a written agreement of what a group is going to do and how they will do it.
+Who can apply Information on how to constitute a group.
+How to constitute a group A constitution is basically a written agreement of what a group is going to do and how they will do it.
 The constitution will include: the name of the organisation, its aims and objectives, powers, membership / constituency, meetings, committee, rules of procedure, finances and process for dissolution, as well as any amendments to the constitution.
 You may need to take the following steps to adopt a constitution: set up a working group to develop a constitution 2. the working group presents a draft constitution to the committee 3. the committee puts amendments and comments forward

 4. amendments are made to the constitution by the working group 5. the constitution is represented to the committee for further amendments or for adoption 6. the committee agrees and adopts the constitution 7. a record is made of adoption in the minutes 8. the committee signs and dates the constitution Eligibility Clarification on funding for any urban elements of a project.
-Environmental Co-operation Action Fund support is only available where the land where the environmental work is planned is in a rural area, which is defined as land other than settlements with a population of over 3000 people (details can be found in the Scottish Government Urban Rural Classification 2013- 2014), or is eligible for Agri- Climate Environment Scheme or Forestry Grant Scheme funding.
-Environmental Co-operation Action Fund support is only available where the land where the environmental work is planned is in a rural area, which is defined as land other than settlements with a population of over 3000 people (details can be found in the Scottish Government Urban Rural Classification 2013- 2014), or is eligible for Agri- Climate Environment Scheme or Forestry Grant Scheme funding.
+Environmental Co-operation Action Fund support is only available where the land where the environmental work is planned is in a rural area, which is defined as land other than settlements with a population of over 3000 people (details can be found in the Scottish Government Urban Rural Classification 2013- 2014), or is eligible for Agri- Environment Climate Scheme or Forestry Grant Scheme funding.
+Environmental Co-operation Action Fund support is only available where the land where the environmental work is planned is in a rural area, which is defined as land other than settlements with a population of over 3000 people (details can be found in the Scottish Government Urban Rural Classification 2013- 2014), or is eligible for Agri- Environment Climate Scheme or Forestry Grant Scheme funding.
 If there are urban elements to a project, funding for this facilitation activity must be sourced from elsewhere How to apply Clarification on the signature page of the application form. - Note that the signature page of the application form needs to be downloaded, completed and forwarded to the Rural Payments and Inspections Division in Edinburgh.
 Part 5: Financial information Clarification on travel and accommodation costs. - Travel and overnight accommodation costs are included in the facilitation day rate, which is capped at £300 per day.
-Costs and activities table Updated examples of costs and activities tables Ineligible costs Clarification on travel and accommodation costs. - travel and overnight accommodation costs are included in the facilitation day rate, which is capped at £300 per day Breaches and penalties Additional information. - Once a project has been approved, and the facilitation work starts, as long as all of the work set out in the contract is undertaken and verified with the appropriate documentation, all of that activity will be paid for.
+Costs and activities table Updated examples of costs and activities tables New example for the Woodland Creation option.
+Phase 1 activities Amendment for the last row: Preparing and submitting relevant funding applications.
+Translating holding-scale plans into applications: only those that don't attract Agri-Environment Climate Scheme payment (e.g. Water Environment Fund) Application(s) as submitted Receipted invoices - see Claims section Not eligible Ineligible costs Clarification on travel and accommodation costs. - travel and overnight accommodation costs are included in the facilitation day rate, which is capped at £300 per day Frequently asked questions New section added.
+Breaches and penalties Additional information. - Once a project has been approved, and the facilitation work starts, as long as all of the work set out in the contract is undertaken and verified with the appropriate documentation, all of that activity will be paid for.